hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 # MQL5 Expert Advisor Tutorial: MA Trend Following Strategy

+## Video Introduction Script

+### Opening (0:00 - 0:45)

+**[On Screen: Welcome back animation, your logo]**

+"Hey traders, welcome back to the channel!
+I know it's been a while, but today I've got something special for you - a **complete Expert Advisor** that we're going to code together from scratch.

+This is a **Moving Average Trend Following EA** - simple, but effective.
+And I highly recommend you follow along step by step, because by the end of this video, you'll understand not just HOW to code in MQL5, but WHY we make certain decisions.

+Before we jump in, quick announcements:"

+**[On Screen: Discord logo/link animation]**

+"If you're looking to connect with other algo traders, discuss strategies, or get help with your code - join our Discord community.
+Link is in the description below."

+**[On Screen: Purchase option graphic]**

+"And if you want to skip the coding and get straight to testing this EA, you can purchase the ready-to-use version - also linked in the description."

+### Strategy Overview (0:45 - 2:00)

+**[On Screen: Chart with MAs animated]**

+"Alright, let's talk about what this EA actually does.

+**The Core Logic** is beautifully simple:

+**Number 1:** We use two Moving Averages - a fast MA and a slow MA - to identify the trend direction.

+**Number 2:** We enter a BUY when price is trading above both MAs, confirming an uptrend.

+**Number 3:** We enter a SELL when price is below both MAs, confirming a downtrend.

+**Number 4:** We exit when price crosses back through our MAs, signaling the trend is weakening.

+That's it.
+No complicated indicators, no machine learning, no magic.
+Just clean trend-following logic."

+**[On Screen: Backtest results montage]**

+"Now, you might be thinking - 'Does this actually work?'
+Let me show you some backtest results..."

+**[Show 3-5 slides of backtest stats: equity curve, win rate, profit factor, drawdown]**

+"As you can see, on EUR/USD, we're getting a profit factor of [X], with a win rate around [Y]%.
+The equity curve shows consistent growth with manageable drawdowns.
+On GBP/USD, similar story - [brief stats].
+And this is across multiple years of data."

+### Transition to Code (2:00 - 2:20)

+**[On Screen: Code editor opening]**

+"Obviously, backtest results aren't guarantees - but they show this strategy has edge.
+Now, the exciting part: let's build this thing.

+I've broken down the entire EA into **31 parts**.
+Each part focuses on one specific concept, so you'll understand every single line of code.

+We'll cover:
+- How to set up indicators in MQL5
+- Entry and exit logic
+- Risk management with stop losses
+- Position management
+- And all the best practices you need to know

+So grab your coffee, open MetaEditor, and let's code."

+**[Fade to Part 1]**

+---

+## Tutorial Structure

 This tutorial breaks down a complete Moving Average Trend Following Expert Advisor (EA) into digestible parts.
 Each section explains what the code does and why we do it.

 ---